ChunaoLiu/PreWork_Chunao-Liu/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] List anything else that you can get done ßo improve the app functionality!

 ## Video Walkthrough